audhiaprilliant/audhiaprilliant.github.io/_posts/2020-10-26-medium-article-data-science.md

 ---

 ### Overview
-Medium is a one of a good platform to write and share your article over the world.
-I started writing data science article on Medium since two month ago and got a lot of friends with the same interests.
-That's good and I enjoy it a lot.
-So, beside writing on this blog, I also will share my experience and project on Medium.
-If you are interested, let's get connect there too!!
+Medium is a well-regarded platform for publishing and sharing articles globally.
+As a data science enthusiast, I began writing articles on Medium two months ago and have since connected with many individuals who share similar interests.
+I have found this experience to be quite enriching and enjoyable, and as such, I plan to continue sharing my insights and projects on the platform in addition to this blog.
+If you are also interested in following my work on Medium, I would be delighted to connect with you there as well.

 ----------------------------------------------------------------
 ##### My Medium Articles Related to Data Science— Let’s Learn and Share Ideas Together